 Some projects India has pursued in Iran involve not only economic issues but national strategy.
 India has long sought to develop Iran's Chabahar port, which would give India direct access to Afghanistan and Central Asia without relying on transit routes through Pakistan.
 India had hesitated to move forward on that project because of U.S. opposition to projects that benefit Iran.
 India has said that the implementation of JCPOA sanctions relief in January 2016 paves the way for work to begin in earnest on the Chabahar project.
+However, as of mid-2016, observers say there is little evidence of additional work being performed on the port.

 As noted above, in 2009, India dissociated itself from the Iran-Pakistan gas pipeline project.
 India publicly based its withdrawal on concerns about the security of the pipeline, the location at which the gas would be transferred to India, pricing of the gas, and transit tariffs.
 Long-standing distrust between India and Pakistan also played a role in India's withdrawal.
 During economic talks in July 2010, Iranian and Indian officials reportedly raised the issue of constructing a subsea natural gas pipeline, which would bypass Pakistani territory.
-89 However, an undersea pipeline would be highly expensive.
+However, an undersea pipeline would be highly expensive.